2021 Nandigram Assembly election: Election campaign

 On the eve of polling in Nandigram, Election Commission ordered the transfer of the sub-divisional police officer of Haldia and the circle inspector of Mahishadal in Purba Medinipur district to non-election assignments and imposed Section 144 in that constituency.
 Sisir Adhikari's telephonic conversation got viral on the same day.
 Sisir had called up Kaizar Sheikh, the TMC president of Amdabad II (a gram panchayat of Nandigram II block) and urged him to help get votes in favour of his son Suvendu Adhikari.
 Later, Kaizar said "I will not respond to the calls of 'gaddars' (traitors), who left the party after making a huge amount of money.
-I am a true liutenant of Mamata Banerjee and would continue to be the same."
+I am a true lieutenant of Mamata Banerjee and would continue to be the same."
 A BJP worker was arrested from Sonachura of Nandigram in the act of supplying bombs on the night before the polls.
 He was told to do this by a BJP leader.

 On the day of second phase polling i.e. 1 April, tensions erupted over allegations of bombings in some places and obstruction of voting in booths.
 Allegations of obstruction of voting against BJP were made in booths 13, 14, 18, 19 and 20 of Boyal While visiting booths in Nandigram Suvendu had to face 'go back' slogans at Satengabari.
 At afternoon the Chief Minister visited some booths across the Nandigram constituency where local TMC leaders complained that their election agents were not being allowed to enter booths.

 A day after the polling, stray clashes took place between workers of the TMC and the BJP in some parts of Nandigram.

 On 8 April the EC issued a notice to Suvendu Adhikari for communal overtones in his 29 March speech in Nandigram.
 In that speech Suvendu was making references to one "Begum" (a veiled dig at Mamata Banerjee).
 In his reply to the EC notice, Suvendu Adhikari claimed that he never made any personal attack or derogatory remarks against any political leader.
 However, on 13 April, the EC issued a warning to him for making derogatory statements in his speech.